ianhussey/OpenSourceIRAP/README.md

 - The return key ends the task properly once you reach the end of "task screen".
 - The escape key quits the task at any time.

+If you run the `Open Source IRAP.psyexp` file, a `Open Source IRAP_lastrun.py` will be created.
+This can be ignored.

+If you run the `Open Source IRAP.py` file, a `Open Source IRAP.pyc` file will be created.
+This can also be ignored.

 ### 2. Localisation and customisation
 All stimuli and instructions within the task are set via the `stimuli.xlsx` and `task.xlsx` files.